androiddevnotesforks/JetpackCompose.app/README.md

 It consists of tools, tutorials, resources and examples that help you level up your Jetpack Compose knowledge.

-## Note: The website continues to be actively maintained but only being used for powering the data of the site.
-This repo is being used as a submodule of a separate private repo that has the rest of the logic of the site.
-You can find the source code of the site itself preserved in this [branch](https://github.com/vinaygaba/JetpackCompose.app/tree/vinay-repo-backup).
+## Note: The website continues to be actively maintained but this repo in particular is only being used for powering the data of the site.
+It's being used as a submodule of a separate private repo that has the rest of the logic of the site.
+You can find the snapshot of the source code of the site itself preserved in this [branch](https://github.com/vinaygaba/JetpackCompose.app/tree/vinay-repo-backup).
 Kindly star the repository if you are a user of this site or if you found this source code useful.
+My motivation to preserve the source code for the rest of the site was to provide inspiration about how it was implemented.

 There are 4 main sections in the website: